mongodb/specifications/source/enumerate-collections.rst

     ]

-Drivers MAY implement a MongoClient method that returns an Iterable of strings, each of which corresponds to a name in the collections array of the ``listCollections`` command result.
-This method SHOULD be named ``listCollections``.

-Older versions of the server that do not support the ``nameOnly`` option for the ``listCollections`` command will ignore it without raising an error.
+Server version between 2.7.6 (inclusive) and 4.0 (exclusive) do not support the ``nameOnly`` option for the ``listCollections`` command and will ignore it without raising an error.
 Therefore, drivers SHOULD always specify the ``nameOnly`` option when they only intend to access collection names from the ``listCollections`` command result.

 Getting Full Collection Information
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~